Frequently asked questions

 How will the project be financed?

 The Connecting Europe Facility (CEF) is specifically designed for projects that aim to create better cross-border connections in Europe.
 CEF funds cannot be used for national projects, so it is not possible to use them to plan roads or local rail lines.
+For the Estonian part of the Rail Baltica project, the CEF, together with Estonia's national contribution, has so far allocated nearly €1.2 billion.
+CEF grants already allocated:

-- In 2015, the three Baltic States submitted the first four applications with the Joint Undertaking for a total of €540 million, with Estonia and Latvia receiving the most funding, €213 million and €291 million respectively.
+- In 2015, the three Baltic States submitted the first four applications with the joint undertaking for a total amount of €540 million, with Estonia and Latvia receiving the largest funding, €213 million and €291 million respectively.
 In 2016, Estonia, Latvia, Lithuania and the Tripartite Joint Undertaking submitted a second joint application to the European Commission for a total amount of €238 million, of which the European Union co-finances activities for €202 million.
 While the focus of the first funding was on the preparatory work in Estonia and Latvia, this time the bulk of the support went to Lithuania. - In 2018, €130 million of Connecting Europe Facility (CEF) funding was allocated to Rail Baltica, with CEF support of up to 85% of eligible costs, supporting the implementation of the project up to a maximum of €110 million.
 In 2020, Rail Baltica received an additional €184 million in CEF funding, which will be invested in the implementation of the project until 2024.
 Together with 15% national co-financing, the total investment for the additional funding of the project amounts to €216 million.
-With this grant agreement, Rail Baltica in the three Baltic States had received around €1.2 billion in grant funding from the EU and other national funds at that time. - In 2022, €350 million was allocated to the Rail Baltica project from the Connecting Europe Facility (CEF) under the first call of the new EU funding period 2021-2027, which, together with national co-financing from the three Baltic States, totals over €400 million. - In 2023, the Rail Baltica project received €928 million from the Connecting Europe Facility (CEF) under the second call for proposals for the EU 2021-2027 funding period, which together with national co-financing from the three Baltic States totals over €1.1 billion.
+With this grant agreement, Rail Baltica in the three Baltic States had received around €1.2 billion in grant funding from the EU and other national funds at that time. - In 2022, €350 million was allocated to the Rail Baltica project from the Connecting Europe Facility (CEF) under the first call of the new EU funding period 2021-2027, which, together with national co-financing from the three Baltic States, totals over €400 million. - In 2023, the Rail Baltica project received €928 million from the Connecting Europe Facility (CEF) under the second call for proposals for the EU 2021-2027 funding period, which together with national co-financing from the three Baltic States totals over €1.1 billion. - In 2024, the Rail Baltica project received €1.163 billion from the Connecting Europe Facility (CEF), which together with national co-financing from the three Baltic States totals €1.4 billion.

 How were the possible corridors selected?